 Skyu bears a resemblance to Chhutagi, another traditional dish.
 Known for its high-calorie content, Skyu has the ability to warm the body.
 It has gained fame among tourists visiting Ladakh as well.

 This beloved Ladakhi delicacy is often enjoyed with meat, adding a rich and savoury touch to the overall flavour profile.

-Thukpa holds the status of being the staple food of Ladakh.
-It is a flavorful soup dish centered around noodles and is available in both vegetarian and non-vegetarian versions.
-The noodles used in Thukpa are typically made from wheat or barley, and it originated from Tibetan cuisine.
+Thukpa holds the status of being the special food of Ladakh.
+It is a flavorful soup dish centred around noodles and is available in both vegetarian and non-vegetarian versions.
+The noodles used in Thukpa are typically made from wheat or barley, and they originated from Tibetan cuisine.

 The soup, or broth, accompanying Thukpa is infused with an array of spices that provide a comforting warmth to the body.

 Thukpa boasts a range of delightful variations and is widely enjoyed in Nepal, Bhutan, and Tibet as well.
 Interestingly, the term “Thuk” in Thukpa translates to “heart,” emphasizing the soul-warming nature of this beloved dish.

 Tingmo, also known as Ting Momo, is a type of steamed bun-shaped bread.
 It is an immensely popular food in Ladakh and belongs to the rich culinary heritage of Tibetan cuisine.
 Tingmo is made from wheat flour, resulting in a soft and fluffy bun-like texture.

 Tingmo bread is commonly served alongside meat-based dishes, making it a staple for lunch and dinner.
 The preparation of this local delicacy involves the use of a special utensil called a Mokto.